Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Influencing Factors

 Age. eGFR naturally declines with aging.
-After 40, the average loss is 0.5 to 1 mL/min/1.73 m2 per year.
+After 40, the average loss is roughly 1 mL/min/1.73 m2 per year.
 This evolution is physiological.

 Hydration.
 Even mild dehydration can temporarily lower eGFR by reducing blood volume reaching the kidneys.
 Stable hydration before the blood draw ensures a representative result.